Mohit-Master-01/Bug_Tracking_System/README.md

-# 🐞 Bug Tracking System
+# 🐞 Bugify - Bug Tracking System

 A comprehensive web-based bug tracking and project management system with role-based access, real-time capabilities, and integration with third-party services like Google and Zoom.
 Built on ASP.NET Core MVC with modular design and a secure architecture.